Coxsackie, New York: Geography

 According to the United States Census Bureau, the town has a total area of 38.4 square miles (99.4 km2), of which 36.9 square miles (95.6 km2) is land and 1.5 square miles (3.8 km2, or 3.86%) is water.

 The eastern town line is defined by the Hudson River and is the border of Columbia County.

 The New York State Thruway (Interstate 87) and U.S. Route 9W pass through the town.
+State Route 385, running north-south through the town, serves the older villages and other areas near the Hudson River.
+This road earlier served as the majority of the Coxsackie Turnpike.